ShreeChaturvedi/entropy/README.md

 The script writes a timestamped JSON run file in `docs/benchmarks/runs/` and updates `docs/benchmarks/bench_summary.csv`.

-SQLite comparison requires `ENTROPY_BENCH_COMPARE_SQLITE=ON` and a system SQLite3 development package.
+SQLite comparison is ON by default for the script.
+If SQLite3 headers are missing, the script fails with an explicit error.
+To run without SQLite, set `ENTROPY_BENCH_COMPARE_SQLITE=OFF`.
 Manual steps and methodology are in `docs/benchmarks.md`.

 ## Quick Start